Social Stories: What They Really Are and Why They Work (Beyond Definitions)

 - Clarify why it happens

-- Offer possible responses without pressure
+- Offer possible ways to respond without pressure

 This makes them tools for